stretchgz/EMT2461-Arduino-Project/README.md

 * ADD: sensor detection function and return `Distance` back in an array
 * CHANGE: Reduce PWM in all analogWrite()
 * CHANGE: uses motor pin variables instead of pin numbers
-* REMOVE: Optiocal Encoders are nolonger in the project
+* REMOVE: Optical Encoders are now removed from this project
 * REMOVE: `CarSpeed()` and `ReverseCar()` are now integrated into the loop()

 ### April 13, 2012